-- \ These directors are not remunerated for the services rendered to HBZ Bank Limited. - The Prescribed Officers of the Bank are assessed and approved by the Board on an annual basis.
+- These directors are not remunerated for the services rendered to HBZ Bank Limited. - ZA Khan retired as the Chief Executive Officer on 31 March 2023 but remained in the employment of HBZ Bank Limited for a further 3 months to complete a handover process and effectively left the employment of the Bank on 30 June 2023. - The Prescribed Officers of the Bank are assessed and approved by the Board on an annual basis.
 The Prescribed Officers are the Chief Financial Officer, Chief Operating Officer and Chief Risk Officer. - Non-Executive Directors are only compensated for their services in the form of directors fees.
 No other form of remuneration was paid to these directors. - Remuneration for Executive Directors and Prescribed Officers include all compensation received for services rendered to the Bank except for employment benefits which is disclosed separately above. - In terms of the Articles of Association the appointment of a Director is for a period of three years where-after each director is expected to retire on rotation.
-Directors are however eligible to offer themselves for reappointment and the Board will consider reappointing them. depending on current circumstances. - If there are circumstances necessitating the termination of the contract before the three year period has expired then each party will have the right to terminate the contract by giving the other party three months written notice of termination.
+Directors are however eligible to offer themselves for reappointment and the Board will consider reappointing them depending on current circumstances. - If there are circumstances necessitating the termination of the contract before the three year period has expired then each party will have the right to terminate the contract by giving the other party three months written notice of termination. - The remuneration committee approved a short-term incentive scheme for the employees of the Bank.
+The incentive is based on the Bank's financial performance for the 2023 financial year but payable in the 2024 financial year.

-2022 2021
+2023 2022

 R'000 R'000

-24. TAXATION Rooo Rooo
+24. TAXATION

 24.1 SOUTH AFRICAN NORMAL TAXATION

-24.1 - Current 45 775 30 600
+- Current 70 486 45 775

-- Deferred 504 3 520
+- Deferred (3 087) 504

-504

-- Prior year underprovision - 4/ 070 361
+- Prior year overprovision (906)

-Total taxation 46 279 34 481
+Total taxation 66 493 46 279

 24.2 RECONCILIATION OF EFFECTIVE TAX RATE

-27.2 SA Normal taxation 28,00% 28,00%
+SA Normal taxation 28,00% 28,00%

+- Rate change -1,00% 0,00%

-- Permanent difference: donations 0,22% 0,58%
+- Permanent difference: donations -0,54% 0,22%

-Effective tax rate 28,22% 28,58%
+Effective tax rate 26,46% 28,22%

-Ellective tax tale 20,22/6 20,30%

-The income tax rate will decrease by 1% from 28% to 27% on 1 April 2023 impacting the 2023 financial year.
+The income tax rate decreased by 1% from 28% to 27% on 1 April 2023

+impacting the 2023 financial year.

 25. DIVIDENDS PER SHARE

-Final dividend of 500 cents per share (2021: 500 cents per share) 50 000 50 000
+Final dividend of 600 cents per share (2022: 500 cents per share) 60 000 50 000

 26. CASH FLOW INFORMATION

 26.1 CASH RECEIPTS FROM CUSTOMERS

-Interest income 478 747 350 671
+Interest income 653 619 478 747

-Other income 54 586 51 259
+Other income 57 260 54 586

-533 333 401 930
+710 879 533 333